 Resources developed as a direct result of this project will be managed, archived, and made available to prospective users via publication in scientific journals, dissemination at meetings and conferences, through the project website and indirectly through links to other well-established platforms for resource sharing (e.g., GitHub, biocontainers, bioinformatic platforms and protocols.io).
+All products from this proposal will be available or linked to via a project website we will set up for this purpose.

-6. Suggested mechanisms for distribution of the results of the research support project.
+6. Suggested mechanisms for distribution of the results of the research support project